Siege of Bihać (1592): Aftermath and legacy

 Together with captives from the Battle of Brest, the prisoners from Bihać were taken to Istanbul, where a triumphant celebration was held in honour of the victory.
-Wagons were carrying 172 captives and 22 flags captured in Brest and Bihać to the High Porte.
+Wagons carried 172 captives and 22 flags captured in Brest and Bihać to the High Porte.
 Hasan Paša also sent paintings of Bihać and Slunj to the Sultan, though he did not manage to seize Slunj.
-The Habsburg imperial envoy in Istanbul protested for the cruelty of Hasan Paša's forces and in the name of the Emperor asked for the return of Bihać.
-The Ottomans responded that "every reasonable person can figure out that Bihać can not be returned", as a mosque was already built in it and prayers for the Padishah were held.
+The Habsburg imperial envoy in Istanbul protested the cruelty of Hasan Paša's forces and in the name of the Emperor asked for the return of Bihać.
+The Ottomans responded that "every reasonable person can figure out that Bihać can not be returned", as a mosque had already been built in the city and prayers for the Padishah were being held.

 The fall of Bihać caused fear in Croatia as it stood on the border for decades.
 It was the last Croatian stronghold in the south and with its fall the defensive line moved north and extended from Ogulin, through Karlovac and along the Kupa River to Sisak.
 During its spring-summer offensive of 1592, the Ottoman Empire seized Bihać and Ripač on the Una River, and Dreznik, Floriana, and Cetingrad on the Korana River.
 Thus the Ottomans rounded the area around Bihać and made it the starting point of their further offensives.
 The town of Karlovac assumed the role of Bihać as the most important fort on the border.
-Pope Clement VIII, who was elected Pope in February of the same year, was distressed after hearing news of the fall of Bihać.
+Pope Clement VIII, who was elected Pope in February of the same year, was distressed after hearing the news of the fall of Bihać.
 He proposed a league against the Ottoman Empire, but it was rejected by the Signoria of Venice.
-From July to October 1592 the raids of Hasan Pasha into Bohemia, Croatia, and Hungary resulted in the capture of 35,000 people.
+From July to October 1592, the raids of Hasan Pasha into Bohemia, Croatia, and Hungary resulted in the capture of 35,000 people.

 A month after the fall of Bihać, on 19 July the Ottomans defeated the forces of Ban Erdődy in the Battle of Brest.
 In 1593 Hasan Pasha directed his forces towards Sisak, where he suffered a heavy defeat on 22 June and was killed in action.
 The Battle of Sisak triggered the Long War that lasted until the Peace of Zsitvatorok on 11 November 1606.

-The Church of Saint Anthony of Padua was converted to a mosque and renamed to Fethija, meaning conquered.
+The Church of Saint Anthony of Padua was converted to a mosque and renamed Fethija, meaning conquered.
 It is notable for containing the epitaphs and graves of the Croatian noblemen who died protecting the city.
-The Ottoman-held area from Velika Kladuša in the northwest to Vrbas River in the east became known as Ottoman Croatia.
+The Ottoman-held area from Velika Kladuša in the northwest to Vrbas River in the east became known as Turkish Croatia.